Richardinho/blog-posts/kara-erickson-review.md

 ```
 The `thisInput` template variable refers to the `<input/>` element and is given the correct type by Angular.

-registerOnTouched()

-setDisabledState()

 ### Registering with the local injector
 [15:41](https://youtu.be/CD_t3m2WMM8?t=941)

-Having implemented a ControlValueAccessor, we need to let Angular's Form API know about it.
+Having implemented a `ControlValueAccessor`, we need to let Angular's Form API know about it.
 We do this by registering it with the local injector using the NG_VALUE_ACCESSOR token.
 ```
 // in RequiredText
 providers: [